cdfoundation/sig-interoperability/docs/vocabulary.md

 - **Pipeline**: A pipeline is an object that you may configure and run on the CircleCI platform.
 - **Executor**: Defines the underlying technology to run a job.

+### Codefresh

+[Codefresh](https://codefresh.io/) is a modern CI/CD platform with native Docker, Kubernetes and Helm support that allows you to easily build, integrate, and deploy your product.

+Some of the core Codefresh concepts are listed below: [[20]]

+- **Projects**: The top-level concept in Codefresh.
+You can create projects to group pipelines that are related.
+In most cases a single project will be a single application (that itself contains many micro-services).
+- **Pipelines**: Each project can have multiple pipelines.
+Pipelines that belong to a single project are easily managed all together.
+- **Pipeline Steps**: Each pipeline has a definition that defines the pipeline steps that are executed each time this pipeline is triggered.
+The definition of a pipeline is described in a special codefresh.yml file.
+- **Triggers**: Each pipeline can have zero, one, or more triggers.
+Triggers are the linking medium between a pipeline and a git repository.
+Codefresh supports several kinds of triggers such as Git, Cron or Docker push triggers.

 ### Eiffel